Newspaper Page Text

 before dreamed of.

 a home or a hairpin.
-Those who have money defeat their
+Those who have money defe at their

-own purpose by holding on. {for if they wait until prosperity
+own purpose by holding on. for if they wait until prosperity

-Yeturns they will be forced to pay many extra dollars over
+Returns they will be forced to pay many extra dollars over

 today’s prices.
 Such buying today would, incidentally, has